Top 10 winter activities in Riding Mountain National Park

 1) Rent a Parks Canada oTENTik

 That’s right, you can rent one of five Parks Canada oTENTiks this winter in Riding Mountain National Park.
-They will be ready to face the cold weather with electric heat, interior lighting, wood stove, USB outlets, and exterior and interior outlets.
-OTENTiks are the perfect mix of cabin meets tent, making them the perfect option for winter camping, or is it called glamping?
+They will be ready to face the cold weather with electric heat, interior lighting, wood stove, USB plugs, and exterior and interior outlets.
+The oTENTiks are the perfect mix of cabin meets tent.

 2) Explore the Park on snowshoes

 Bring your own or rent a pair from Friends of Riding Mountain National Park.
-For short adventures, snowshoe around the Wasagaming Campground or Ominik Marsh.
+For short adventures, snowshoe around the Wasagaming Campground or Ominnik Marsh.
 If you’re more adventurous, drive-up to the North side of the Park and explore Kippan’s Mill or Bead Lakes trail.
 New to snowshoeing?
 Check out our winter guided experiences.

 4) Fish on the lake

 Kick back and relax with good friends while you fish for pike or walleye.
 You can pick-up your National Park Fishing Permit and Fishing Regulations Summary at the Administration Office from Monday to Friday from 8:00 a.m. to 4:00 p.m. (closed for lunch from 12-12:30 p.m.) or on weekends, beginning December 14, 2018 at the South entry gate.

 5) National Park safari